$511,000 Endowment Helps Institutionalize Peace

 Each year, a committee appointed initially by the University and Greeley Foundation, will select a distinguished advocate for peace, noted humanitarian, or faith leader who will visit the campus to teach and engage in public discussions that advance the cause of peace and justice.
 The Greeley Scholar for Peace Studies will be hosted by UMass Lowell’s Peace and Conflicts Study Institute (PACSI).
 Since 1991, PACSI has sponsored forums to educate the campus and the community about issues of peace and conflict resolution.

-“With this gift, we are institutionalizing peace,” said UMass Lowell Prof. Robert Gamache, a co-director of PACSI and dean of the University of Massachusetts School of Marine Sciences.
+Robert Gamache, a co-director of PACSI and dean of the University of Massachusetts School of Marine Sciences.
 “This endowment will allow PACSI to expand its mission to promote education, research and practice concerning peace and conflict issues.”